 Bogdan's form last season has seen him add to his tally of international caps this month by playing in friendlies for Hungary, making it a productive summer.

 He added: "I played against Czech Republic, a game which we won, and also against the Republic of Ireland, a 0-0 draw.
 I managed to get two more caps, so on the international front it was a good end to the season for me."

 Despite his progress for the Hungarian national team, Bogdan's focus is now firmly on Bolton's Championship campaign.

-The 2012/13 fixtures are released on Monday and Bogdan is up for the challenge but warned that it will be a challenging season.
+The 2012/13 fixtures are released on Monday and Bogdan is more than up for the challenge for what he believes will be a challenging season.

 "We now have to get our minds focussed on the Championship, it's going to be really tough.
 There are a lot of games against some very good teams.

 "We have to rest, train hard and start strongly.
 It goes without saying that we need to win games with the plan of course being promotion straight back to the Premier League."